Frequently Asked Questions

 Are educational organizations involved in the program?

-What is the role of the teacher?
+What is the role of the educator?

-The teacher acts as the facilitator and advisor to the team.
-A Teacher's Handbook is available with ideas for
+The educator acts as the facilitator and advisor to the team.
+A Program Handbook is available with ideas for interdisciplinary and team teaching.

-The teacher's main jobs will be to schedule time for the students and engineer-volunteer to work together and
+The educator's main jobs will be to schedule time for the students and engineer-volunteer to work together and to oversee all work done on the project.
+Educators spend approximately 30 hours on the competition work.

 Do the students have to work in 3-person teams throughout the project?